Back to blog

 Conclusion

 There are multiple proxy checker tools you can use to test proxies.
-IP checkers are accessible online and can reveal your software’s IP address, location, and HTTP headers.
+To test a proxy server, IP checkers are accessible online and can reveal your software’s IP address, location, and HTTP headers.
 IP databases, such as IP2Location or MaxMind, may assist in checking the IP status of your proxy and its usage type.
 FOGLDN Proxy Tester, an easy-to-use tester that works with many proxy types, helps monitor the latency of your proxies.
 The hidemy.name proxy checker can determine the level of anonymity.

 Although numerous proxy checkers and testers exist, the most effective and reliable way to test proxies is by writing a script capable of sending requests to specific websites and getting responses, as well as counting the time it took to complete the request.